akhy/akhy/README.md

 ### Hi there 👋

-I'm a nerdy tech enthusiast living in Indonesia.

-Professionally a software engineer specialising in DevOps and platform engineering.
-I speak mostly in Go nowadays, but I'm also fluent in Python, Ruby, and shell scripting.
-I love to build anything useful using my skills.
-Drop me a message if you have any interesting work/collaboration opportunities.
+I'm a software engineer from Indonesia specializing in DevOps and platform engineering.
+Currently building with Go, Python, Ruby, and shell scripting.

-I love hacking on several certain areas, but not limited to:
+**What I'm passionate about:**

-- Self-hosted services and Homelab
+- Self-hosted services and homelab infrastructure
-- Kubernetes and its ecosystem/toolings
+- Kubernetes ecosystem and tooling
-- Infrastructure as code
+- Infrastructure as Code (IaC)
-- Continuous integration/delivery
-- System observability
-- Automation and power user tools
+- CI/CD pipelines and automation
-- Any simple and (hopefully) profitable side hustles
+- System observability and monitoring
-- etc
+- Developer productivity tools
+- Side projects that solve real problems

+Always open to interesting collaboration opportunities and challenging technical problems.
+Feel free to reach out!

-Cheers! 🍻
+🍻 Cheers!